tobylanx/CCAPDEV_GMA-MP/README.md

 For more information about Node.js, follow this [link](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs).

 ### Installing
-To access BookMyLab web application, you may download it through [Google Drive](https://drive.google.com/drive/folders/1QTH2ZntcVWvSNKylNIwiu2YCa3H5ABEa?usp=sharing), [GitHub], or this ZIP file. **(NOT SURE PA IF PWEDE MAG EMBEDD NG FILE + ADD LINKS)**
+To access BookMyLab web application, you may download it through [Google Drive](https://drive.google.com/drive/folders/1QTH2ZntcVWvSNKylNIwiu2YCa3H5ABEa?usp=sharing) or [GitHub](https://github.com/tobylanx/CCAPDEV_GMA-MP.git).

 ### Executing program
 * To start the MongoDB, enter the following commands to your command line interface (CLI),